xaviervia/essays/philosophy/not-anti-natalism.md

 I do not want to go too deep regarding alternative moral value systems: but I want at least to mention the fact that this simple utilitarian formula is probably wrong from a scientific perspective.
 I can expand on this in two ways:

-- Suffering is not properly defined from a scientific perspective.
+- Suffering by itself is a provable fact, but all the nuances of suffering are not properly defined from a scientific perspective.
 Any self respecting utilitarian morality needs to acknowledge this fact, since the core of the utilitarian ethos is empiricism.
 The quality of suffering is certainly colored in our real experience of it by an innumerable amount of factors, and the fact that all of us have biological drives that makes us crave for controlled dosis of suffering makes it questionable the assumption that the _complete_ eradication of suffering is the right moral choice, even within pure utilitarianism.

 - The array of experiences that a human has can provide alternative axis of morality; rather than the enjoyment-suffering one, we can propose to use the meaningfulness-meaninglessness one.
 The [experience of positive meaning](https://en.wikipedia.org/wiki/Flow_(psychology)) is not a wishy-washy new age non sense either: it is an active area of research within experimental psychology.
 We can easily see how some experiences that produce suffering might at the same time also produce the feeling of meaning: for example, succeeding at an extremely hard task.
 The idea that the point of life is just to get the dopamine kick that comes with the positive resolution of the task ignores the fact that a dopamine kick "in the vacuum" does not have the same neurological effect that one produced during _flow_ does.
 Neural wiring occurs a result of a creative process and when carrying a hard task to completion that is completely different from the one that occurs when taking dosis of heroin.